GeReV/lensflare/README.md

 The next step will be to improve the texture using the Fourier Transform-related methods described in the paper, to get the ringing and color effects around the edges of the polygon.

+For this feature, I will again try to avoid referencing the code from the repository mentioned above and instead try to implement things myself based on the paper and the related papers it references for this.

 ![](screenshots/wip06.png)